JPEG 2000: Multiple resolution representation

 JPEG 2000 decomposes the image into a multiple resolution representation in the course of its compression process.
 This pyramid representation can be put to use for other image presentation purposes beyond compression.

 Progressive transmission by pixel and resolution accuracy

 These features are more commonly known as progressive decoding and signal-to-noise ratio (SNR) scalability.
-JPEG 2000 provides efficient code-stream organizations which are progressive by pixel accuracy and by image resolution (or by image size).
-This way, after a smaller part of the whole file has been received, the viewer can see a lower quality version of the final picture.
-The quality then improves progressively through downloading more data bits from the source.
+JPEG 2000 provides efficient codestream organizations which are progressive by pixel accuracy and by image resolution (or by image size).
+This allows the viewer to see a lower quality version of the final picture before the whole file has been downloaded.
+The quality improves progressively as more data is downloaded from the source.

 Choice of lossless or lossy compression

 Like the Lossless JPEG standard, the JPEG 2000 standard provides both lossless and lossy compression in a single compression architecture.
 Lossless compression is provided by the use of a reversible integer wavelet transform in JPEG 2000.